Ribbit-Network/ribbit-network-frog-hardware/hardware/v3/assembly-instructions/4-assembly.md

 <img src="images/Install antenna connector mount.jpg" width="600">

-Attach the antenna extension onto the antenna base by threading the two back together.
+Attach the antenna extension to the antenna base by threading the two back together.
 Use the 5/16" wrench to tighten.
 Do not over tighten.
 Snugging it up will work fine.

 <img src="images/install antenna using wrench.jpg" width="600">